Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Extension to Correlated Channels with EMI

-The reason behind Corollary \ref{corollary11} is that when the transmit power $p$ is reduced proportionally to $1/M$ or $1/N$, as $M$ or $N$ increases, the useful signal power received by the RIS becomes weaker and weaker while the power of EMI received by the RIS is unchanged.
-Thus, taking the strength of the useful signal as a reference, the EMI becomes stronger and stronger.
-Finally, as $M,N\to\infty$, the useful power is extremely weak and then the EMI power dominates the received signal at the RIS.
-Note that even though the useful signal is boosted with larger $M$ or $N$, the EMI is boosted as well.
-This leads to a dominant EMI term in the received SINR and therefore beaks the power scaling laws.
+A simple explanation for Corollary \ref{corollary11} is the following.
+If the users' transmit power $p$ is scaled proportionally to $1/M$ or $1/N$, as $M$ or $N$ increases, the intended signal power received by the RIS becomes weaker and weaker while the power of the EMI received by the RIS is unaffected.
+Thus, the EMI becomes stronger and stronger as compared to the intended signal.
+In other words, as $M,N\to\infty$, the useful power becomes extremely weak and the EMI power dominates the received signal at the RIS.

-Nevertheless, the importance of power scaling laws does not lie in the performance limits in the asymptotic region of $M,N\to\infty$.
+Nevertheless, we note that the importance of the power scaling laws does not lie in the performance limits in the asymptotic regime for $M,N\to\infty$.
 In practice, neither the number of BS antennas nor the number of RIS elements can be infinite.
-The meaning of investigating power scaling laws is that it answers the question of whether we can help users save their transmit power by increasing $M$ or $N$ while not sacrificing the rate performance too much.
-Therefore, we are more interested in the performance of power scaling laws when $M$ or $N$ is large but finite.
+The analysis of the power scaling laws is insightful to understand whether the transmit power of the users can be reduced by increasing $M$ or $N$ while not significantly sacrificing the rate.
+Therefore, we are usually interested in the power scaling laws when $M$ or $N$ is large but finite.
+The considered channel model can, in addition, be applied in the far-field region of the BS and RIS, and hence it is not possible to consider an infinite number of BS antennas or RIS elements.
+Besides, the users share the same RIS-BS channel in RIS-aided systems, which results in strong multi-user interference when applying MRC, as noted in Remark \ref{remark_asymptotic_MN}.
+Even though the EMI re-radiated by an RIS may be stronger than the thermal noise, it may not necessarily be stronger than the multi-user interference when $M$ or $N$ is not very large. {Specifically, some numerical examples about the impact of the EMI on the achievable rate and power scaling laws are reported in Section VII.}